JAQuent/Questionnaire-Presenter/README.md

 All that needs to be done is to edit the strings in this file to display your information instead of the standard text.

 # Data saved
+_Explanation coming soon_.

-Note due to UXF “,” in responses are converted into “_”.
+Note due to UXF internal workins “,” in responses are converted into “\_”.

 # Ideas for the future
 - Participant check list
 - Change background on trials?
 To indicate different questionnaires.
-- Add possibility to require input to continue.
--  Default options in radio
-- Use json to decide which questionnaire